You do not have to learn how to use this software. It will automatically set the default transparency to all windows when you launch the software.

 You can enable this option to let it use the old working way, if the software doesn't work on your computer.

 In order to avoid problems, the maximal transparency ratio is 80% by default.
 This is because if you set the global transparency to 100%, the windows on your desktop can barely be seen, and it will be very hard to operate those windows.

 If you enabled this option, then the maximal transparency ratio will be changed to 99%.
 This can be useful for someone who wants to set windows to be totally invisible.
 It's not recommended to enable this option.

 For a program like TransWin, you normally don't the need password protection feature.
 We provide this feature because we think it's always good to have more choices.

 You enable this option, then it will ask you to set a password.
 The password will protect some of the features provided by TransWin, such as launching it, showing its main window, disabling/enabling it.

-You can set a hotkey here, so that it can be used to enable/disable the transparency to all windows, without the need of bringing up the main window and dragging the slider.
+You can set a hotkey here, so that it can be used to enable/disable the transparency to all windows, without the need to bring up the main window and drag the slider.

-TransWin is not a freeware.
+TransWin is not freeware.
 Please purchase a license to support us if you enjoy it.